Cosmetic dentistry procedures include

 Veneer, Bonding and Whitening

 The benefit of bonding over Veneer is that you can conserve your tooth structure.
-To achieve ideal results with Veneer, the enamel, the strongest, the most cavity resistant part of tooth are prepped (i.e. drilled away) and enamel unlike dentin has 0 regenerative power.
+To achieve ideal results with Veneer, the enamel, the strongest, most cavity resistant part of tooth are prepped (i.e. drilled away) and enamel unlike dentin has 0 regenerative power.
 (FYI unlike bone which has constant osteoblastic and osteoclastic activity in our body, once teeth are formed it cannot regenerate itself.
 That’s why dentists drill and fill and doctors put you on cast to stabilize and let bone to heal.
 I heard a friend saying “I am taking Calcium to strengthen my teeth.”
-Unfortunately, it will do nothing to your teeth, but it can help bone.)
+Unfortunately, it will do nothing to your teeth, but help the bone grow.

-The disadvantage of bonding is that it is greatly dependent on the skill of a dentist and time consuming (in perspective of dentist, a chair time will be longer but bonding is done single visit.
+The disadvantage of bonding is that it is greatly dependent on the skill of a dentist and time consuming (in perspective of dentist; chair time will be longer but bonding is done in a single visit.
 Although, I prefer to make minor adjustments and fine polishing on next visit)